 Gaudenzia gradually gained acceptance due to its effectiveness.
 Gaudenzia expanded its programs steadily throughout the ’70s, ’80s, ’90s, and 2000s and now has a network of services so diverse, virtually anyone in need can receive help for their individual substance abuse problems.

-The community responded enthusiastically and today Gaudenzia operates over 165 programs throughout the system.
+The community responded enthusiastically and today Gaudenzia operates more than 100 programs throughout the system.
 Gaudenzia offers comprehensive outpatient and residential programs that address the specialized substance abuse treatment, prevention, and education needs of men, women, and children.

 Gaudenzia’s specialized programs meet the needs of adolescents, pregnant/parenting women, dually diagnosed individuals (mentally ill and substance abusing), HIV/AIDS symptomatic individuals, and homeless individuals.
 In addition, Gaudenzia administers the substance abuse treatment program at the State Correctional Institute in Chester, which is the first correctional facility in Pennsylvania dedicated entirely to the treatment of addicted inmates.
 Gaudenzia also offers transitional living services for men and women who complete our residential treatment programs.
 Gaudenzia’s ACCESS program offers private industry, labor union, and other organizations employee assistance program services to address individual and organizational substance abuse treatment needs.